ucla-biostat216-2019fall/ucla-biostat216-2019fall.github.io/syllabus.md

 ## Prerequisites

-Prerequisites are the same as those for admission into our MS program.
+Prerequisites are the same as those for admission into biostatistics MS program.
 Students should have seen one course in basic linear algebra at the level of UCLA’s Math 33A (using a textbook such as O. Bretscher, _Linear Algebra_, 5th Ed., Prentice Hall.) and a Calculus sequence at the level of UCLA’s Math 31AB (e.g. J. Rogawski, _Calculus_, 3rd Edition , W.H.
 Freeman & Co).
 Biostatistics MPH students will need to obtain consent from the instructor to take this course.
 Students with more advanced mathematical preparation prior to admission may not need to take this course and should consult with their academic advisors.

 ## Course Webpage